viking-saver/windows-itpro-docs/windows/security/book/hardware-security-silicon-assisted-security.md

 ## Secured kernel

 To secure the kernel, we have two key features: Virtualization-based security (VBS) and hypervisor-protected code integrity (HVCI).
-All Windows 11 devices support HVCI and most new devices come with VBS and HVCI protection turned on by default.
+All Windows 11 devices support HVCI and come with VBS and HVCI protection turned on by default on most/all devices.

 ### Virtualization-based security (VBS)